-Medicines will be returned to parents to arrange for safe disposal when no longer required.
+Medicines will be returned to parents to arrange for safe disposal when no longer required, no medicine will be returned to students.

 Consent for 1 paracetamol is held on SIMS and parents give consent each year in the data review.